KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/href.md

 This design is operationally efficient and exploits **member diversity from different dynamical cores** (FV3, NMMB B-grid, WRF-ARW, NMM-B), different physics suites, different DA systems, and different initialization times to produce a probabilistic spread that approximates a "true" ensemble.
 HREF originated from the **SPC Storm Scale Ensemble of Opportunity (SSEO)**, an experimental system at NSSL/SPC's Hazardous Weather Testbed that demonstrated skill for six years before becoming operational HREF v1 at NCEP in 2017.

 The current operational version is **HREFv3** (operational since May 2021), which is the **final version** of HREF.
 No further upgrades are planned.
-HREFv3 will be replaced by the [REFS](./refs.md) RRFS-based regional ensemble on August 31, 2026, as part of the broader UFS transition (SCN 26-48).
+HREFv3 will be replaced by the [REFS](./refs.md) RRFS-based regional ensemble on October 6, 2026, as part of the broader UFS transition (termination under SCN 26-47; REFS implementation under SCN 26-48).

 ---